jomardyan/Poland-Mobile-Operator-Prefixes/README.md

 - The numbering ranges may change as new prefixes are allocated
 - Some prefixes have been reassigned between operators over time
-- The M2M prefix (21) is reserved for machine-to-machine communications
+- The M2M prefixes (21, 69) are used for machine-to-machine communications
 - Virtual Mobile Network Operators (MVNOs) may use prefixes from their host network
-- Always use the latest `Mobileprefix_corrected.csv` for accurate operator data
+- Always use the latest \`Mobileprefix_corrected.csv\` for accurate operator data

 ---